grigorijk/katacoda-test-1/cnb-labs/lab-03/2-Jest.md

   1. Now let's run all tests in our folder:

-  `jest tests --watch`{{execute}}
+  `jest tests`{{execute}}

   The first argument `tests` points to the folder, where the test files are stored.

-Option `--watch` tells jest to not exit after run and keep looking for further test file changes.
+  You can use option `--watch` tells jest to not exit after run and keep looking for further test file changes.
 When changes are found tests are re-run.
 This enables 'testing on the fly' which is pretty handy in TDD.

   After running our empty test suite with an empty test, we get result: